Abstracts, Philosophy of Physics

 significance of ("global" and "local") symmetries

-There is something of a tension between two aspects of
+There is something of a tension between two aspects of symmetry in

-affairs related by a symmetry transformation are really just the same
+of affairs related by a symmetry transformation are really just the same

 state of affairs differently described': that is, that if two mathematical